A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Introduction

 The rest of the paper is structured as follows.
-We start by defining SSMs and HMMs, and model fitting procedures for SSMs via Bayesian data augmentation in Section \ref{background}.
+We start by defining SSMs and HMMs and model fitting procedures for SSMs via Bayesian data augmentation in Section \ref{background}.
 We describe the proposed data augmentation scheme in Section \ref{method}, the PMPMH algorithm, in which we use a grid-based HMM approximation within a proposal distribution for the latent states.
 In Section \ref{practical_considerations}, we provide three particular cases of the algorithm, each given by a different method for defining the grid cells, and describe when each can be usefully applied.
-Finally, we illustrate our approach with two case studies in Section \ref{applications} and discussed the proposed algorithm and extensions in Section \ref{discussion}.
+Finally, we illustrate our approach with two case studies in Section \ref{applications}, including a near-chaotic system, where our proposed approach demonstrates a substantial improvement in performance compared to alternative approaches considered.
+We conclude in Section \ref{discussion} with a discussion of our proposed algorithm and further possible avenues of research.